Nagaland: Naga national awakening

-On 1 August 1946, Nehru, President of the Indian National Congress Party in his reply to the memorandum, appealed to the Nagas to join the Union of India promising local autonomy and safeguards in a wide-ranging area of administration.
-It was after 1946 only that the Nagas had asserted their inalienable right to be a separate nation and an absolute right to live independently.
+The Naga Memorandum submitted by the Naga Club (which later became the Naga National Council) to the Simon Commission explicitly stated, 'to leave us alone to determine ourselves as in ancient times.'

+Post-independence history

 After the independence of India in 1947, the area remained a part of the province of Assam.
-Nationalist activities arose amongst a section of the Nagas.
+Nationalist activities arose among a section of the Nagas.
 Phizo-led Naga National Council demanded a political union of their ancestral and native groups.
 The movement led to a series of violent incidents, that damaged government and civil infrastructure, attacked government officials and civilians.
 The central government sent the Indian Army in 1955, to restore order.
 In 1957, an agreement was reached between Naga leaders and the Indian government, creating a single separate region of the Naga Hills.
-The Tuensang frontier was united with this single political region, Naga Hills Tuensang Area (NHTA), and it became a union territory directly administered by the central government with a large degree of autonomy.
+The Tuensang frontier was united with this single political region, Naga Hills Tuensang Area (NHTA), and it became an autonomous area under Sixth Schedule to the Constitution of India.
+It was to be "administered by the Governor as the agent of the President but will be distinct from the North East Frontier Administration".

 This was not satisfactory to the Nagas, however, and agitation with violence increased across the state – including attacks on army and government institutions, banks, as well as non-payment of taxes.
 In July 1960, following discussion between Prime Minister Nehru and the leaders of the Naga People Convention (NPC), a 16-point agreement was arrived at whereby the Government of India recognised the formation of Nagaland as a full-fledged state within the Union of India.